mtp-401/serenityCucumberUI/README.md

 $ mvn clean verify -Denvironment=staging
 ```

+# How to see test reports
+You can see test reports according to this path after running test scenarios: target/site/index.html/Open in/Browser/... or click link full report generated in terminal to see test reports locally

 See [**this article**](https://johnfergusonsmart.com/environment-specific-configuration-in-serenity-bdd/) for more details about this feature.

 ## Want to learn more?